moabid42/inception/README.md

 # inception

 School 42 Project.
-Set up a small infrastructure composed of WordPress with LEMP Stack (Nginx, MariaDB and PHP) using Docker / Docker-Compose under specific rules (see `Subject.pdf`).
+Set up a small infrastructure composed of WordPress with LEMP Stack (Nginx, MariaDB and PHP) using Docker / Docker-Compose under specific rules.
 <br></br>

 ## About: